ravivyas84/go-blog/posts/5-things-you-need-before-building-the-product-roadmap.md

 # The product Roadmap showcases what you are doing, in what order, and in most case by when you plan to do it.

-It is meant for certain use-cases and audiences, largely those who are not a key part of the decision-making process, but who are affected by it and by leadership, who don’t have the time to dive deep into the how and why of products and features.
+It is meant for certain use-cases and audiences, largely those who are not a key part of the decision-making process, but who are affected by it and by leadership, who don't have the time to dive deep into the how and why of products and features.

 It is quite literally a navigation map for others to see, a mechanism to get maximum relevant information that a single glance can get.
 It showcases what just happened, what is happening now and what will happen in the future while hiding all the other complexities.